narendraneeraj/online-calculator/README.md

-online free calculator
+online free calculator ( eCalcify)

 Online Calculator

-Welcome to the Online Calculator project!
+Welcome to the eCalcify project!
 This is an open-source web-based calculator built using Jekyll.
 We invite developers, designers, and contributors of all skill levels to collaborate and improve this project.

-🚀 Features
+🚀 <h2>Features</h2>

 Basic arithmetic operations (Addition, Subtraction, Multiplication, Division)